zvxzdx/runeforge-wiki-ru/specific-guide/texturing/new-page/uv-editing.md

 The concept of UVs is quite simple.
 A UV consists of every face of a mesh unfolded onto a square plane.
 The position of the face on this plane determines what part of the texture file gets applied to it.
-To view UVs, select the mesh you want to look at and then open the UV Editor via the button in LoLMaya (insert picture of LoLMaya tab with circle around "UV Editor" button)
+To view UVs, select the mesh you want to look at and then open the UV Editor via the button in LoLMaya (insert picture of LoLMaya tab with circle around "UV Editor" button, UV open too)

 ## Importing textures into Maya via Hypershade
 You can use Hypershade to import any image file as a texture into Maya.